mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

     - 'index.md'
     - 'about.md'

 With this example we will build two pages at the top level and they will automatically have their titles inferred from the filename.
+Assuming `docs_dir` has the default value, `docs`, the source files for this documentation would be `docs/index.md` and `docs/about.md`.
 To provide a custom name for these pages, they can be added before the filename.

     pages:
     - Home: 'index.md'